PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

 ### :star: If this project is helpful to you, please help star this repo.
 Thanks! :hugs:
  ㅤ
 ## Preparison
-To use this project, please copy your LINE Notify token first.
+To use this project, please copy your LINE Notify token first (obtain from [here](https://notify-bot.line.me/my/)).
 Otherwise, you need a Google account for accessing to your Google Drive, along with one (or more) "name+ (TAB)+LINE Notify token" stored row by row in a txt named `LineNotifyTokens.txt` in `/content/drive/MyDrive` of your Google Drive.

  ㅤ
 <p align="center">